-It’s 2019 and Google still has no Linux client for Google Drive.
-If you’re on Mint and want to connect to Drive, thankfully you have a few good options.
+It’s 2023 and Google still has no Linux client for Google Drive.
+At this point, chances are they aren’t going to do it.
+But if you’re running Mint and Drive is part of your life, thankfully you have a few good options.

 On Mint there a few different options for connecting to Google Drive.
-If you are only interested in connecting via the Gnome File Browser GUI, you can add Google Drive and other cloud storage services using the
+If you are only interested in connecting via the Gnome File Browser GUI from within Cinnamon, you can add Google Drive and other cloud storage services using the

 Online Accounts Feature.
 If you want filesystem access there are projects like like google-drive-ocamlfuse or gcsf, but are definitely designed for the more technical user.

 ExpanDrive is a Google Drive client for Mint that has both filesystem-level mounted access through a fast network drive as well as a full featured ftp-style browser and uploader.
 It includes advanced features such as offline sync, background synchronization and many other powerful improvements over a standard network drive.

 Mounting Google Drive on Mint

 ExpanDrive has been available on Mac and Windows for over 10 years and has a few million users.
 ExpanDrive version 7 was released and added support for a wide variety of Linux distributions including Ubuntu, Red Hat, Linux Mint, CentOS, Debian and most other popular distributions.

 ExpanDrive providers a variety of powerful features such as multi-threaded background uploads, a full graphical user interface to facilitate bulk transfer, integrated search and version management along with much more.
 The main product page goes into detail on many of these features.